CloudVPS/openpanel-buildbot-config/readme.txt

 We now have a running working BuildBot Master running on port 8010 and waiting for slaves to connect to it.

+Build Hooks
+^^^^^^^^^^^

+In order to be able to remotely trigger a build (from HG hooks, for example), buildbot can be enabled to handle this via POST requests.
+How these requests are handled can be configured through enabling hooks.

+The default hook (+base+) assumes that one repository is used and requires a repository to be handed to the hook before the hook will trigger a build.
+Even
+worse: the repository overrides any other setting of the repository.
+This breaks the way we do things.

+In order to remedy that, we removed the setting of the repository from +./opt/lib/python2.6/site-packages/buildbot-0.8.5-py2.6.egg/buildbot/status/web/hooks/base.py+ and renamed it +openpanel_hook.py+.

+When installing a BuildMaster, the +openpanel_hook.py+ must be placed in +$BUILDBOTHOME/buildbot-0.8.5-py2.6.egg/buildbot/status/web/hooks/+

++~/buildbot-config/bin/post_build_request.py+ was
+also changed to leave out the requirement for specifying a repository.

+The +post_build_request.py+ can be used from the commandline or an HG-hook to trigger a build.

 Extra Master Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^